Stability analysis and quasinormal modes of Reissner Nordstr{\o}m Space-time via Lyapunov exponent: Introduction

 \section{Introduction}

-Nonlinearity of Einstein’s equation makes nonlinearity of Einstein’s General Theory of Relativity.
-So there may be a certain link between nonlinear Einstein’s General Theory of Relativity and nonlinear dynamics.
-Particularly Lyapunov Exponent and Kolmogorov-Sinai(KS) entropy, are one of the bridges between them.
-In this paper, we shall focus on analytical calculations involving Lyapunov Exponents and Kolmogorov-Sinai in terms of equations of circular geodesics around a black-hole spacetime.
-This equatorial circular geodesics around a black-hole space-time playing a crucial role in General Relativity for classification of the orbits.
-It also determines important feature of the space-times and gives important information on the back ground geometry.
+Nonlinearity of Einstein's equation is the reason for non-linearity of Einstein's general theory of relativity.
+So, there may be a certain link between nonlinear Einstein's general theory of relativity and non-linear dynamics.
+Particularly, Lyapunov exponent \cite{lya} is one of the bridges between them.
+In this paper, we shall focus on analytical calculations involving the Lyapunov exponent in terms of the equation of circular geodesics around a BH space-time.
+These equatorial circular geodesics around a BH space-time playing a crucial role in general relativity for classification of the orbits.
+They also determine important features of the space-time and give the important information on the back ground geometry.

-The Lyapunov Exponent has been used to probe the instability of circular null geodesics and in terms of the Quasinormal modes for spherically symmetric space-time in\cite{car}, but the focus there is on null circular geodesics.
-It has been shown in this reference that in the eikonal approximation, the real and imaginary parts of the Quasi Normal Modes of any spherically symmetric, asymptotically flat spacetime are given by(multiples of) the frequency and instability time scale of the unstable circular null geodesics.
+The Lyapunov exponent ($\lambda$) has been used to probe the instability of circular null geodesics and in terms of the quasi-normal modes (QNMs) for spherically symmetric space-time of arbitrary dimensions \cite{car}, but the focus there is on null circular geodesics.
+It has been shown in ref. \cite{car} that in the eikonal approximation, the real and imaginary parts of the QNMs of any dimensions of spherically symmetric, asymptotically flat space-time are given by (multiples of) the frequency and instability time scale of the unstable circular photon geodesics.

-Note however that the Principal Lyapunov Exponents ($\lambda$) have been computed in \cite{clv}- \cite{car} using a \emph{coordinate} time t where t is measured by asymptotic observers.
-Thus, these exponents are explicitly coordinate dependent, and therefore have a degree of unphysicality.
-Here we compute the Principal Lyapunov Exponent($\lambda$) and Kolmogorov-Sinai entropy$h_{ks}$ analytically by using the \emph{proper time} $\tau$ which is coordinate invariant.
-Using them we study the stability of equatorial circular geodesics for Reissner Nordstr{\o}m and Schwarzschild black-hole space-time.
-Another interesting point we have studied here is that the Lyapunov Exponent and Kolmogorov-Sinai entropy $h_{ks}$ can be expressed in terms of the ISCO equation and we find the ISCO occurs at $r_{ISCO}=4M$ for extremal Reissner Nordstr{\o}m(RN) black-hole and $r_{ISCO}=6M$ for Schwarzschild black-hole \emph{via} Lyapunov stability analysis and Kolmogorov-Sinai entropy $h_{ks}$.
+Note however that the principal Lyapunov exponents have been computed in \cite{car,clv,cl} using a \emph{co-ordinate} time $t$, where $t$ is measured by the asymptotic observers.
+Thus, these exponents are explicitly coordinate dependent and therefore have a degree of un-physicality.
+Here, we compute the principal Lyapunov exponent analytically by using the \emph{proper time} as well as coordinate time and prove that their ratio i.e. $\frac{\lambda_{p}}{\lambda_{c}}$ is not an invariant quantity.
+Then we compare the results obtained both using the coordinate time and the proper time.
+Using $\lambda$, we also study the stability properties of the equatorial circular geodesics for RN BH space-time.

+We further elucidate the connection between the Lyapunov exponent of the circular null geodesics in terms of the frequency of QNMs for RN BH in the eikonal limit.
+Interestingly, for \emph{extremal BH} this frequency goes to zero. i.e.,